What is Politics? Ever switched on “the news”?

 To understand “the news”, the world we inhabit and our societies study Politics.
 Inform yourself.
 Become an active, constructive and informed participant in all the decisions, processes and institutions that shape your life.
 Find the information you need, analyse it, negotiate, persuade, adapt and, if necessary, compromise.

 In studying Politics at UCC you will be introduced to a diverse and dynamic discipline of central relevance to your lives.
 It is not defined by a particular method or approach.
-That is why the BA in Politics is a cooperative interdepartmental programme, drawing on the expertise in Politicsthat has developed in three separate departments: the Philosophy Department; the Government Department; and the History Department
+That is why the BA in Politics is a cooperative interdepartmental programme, drawing on the expertise in Politics that has developed in three separate departments: the Philosophy Department, the Government Department and the School of History.

 Even though Politics is a youthful programme it has quickly established itself as a dynamic one that has proved a popular choice for students attracted to the valuable training and interesting subject matter it offers.
 It is taught by a team of dedicated staff actively researching their chosen interest areas.
 They bring the benefit of their discoveries and insights to the students they teach.